- Researchers believe that some of the brain changes in Alzheimer’s disease (AD) may be caused by inflammation in the

 Current research is inconclusive about the benefits of Advil or ibuprofen on the cognitive abilities of individuals with dementia.
 Some of the research is pointing towards prevention of inflammatory changes in the brain that are caused by the plaques and tangles associated with AD, but there has not been enough evidence to draw that conclusion.
-The FDA has approved the use of Advil and ibuprofen for the safe, and effective treatment of mild to moderate pain.
-Until more studies find support for benefits of NSAIDs for dementia, Advil (ibuprofen) is generally not recommended as a dementia treatment.
+However, the FDA has approved the use of Advil and ibuprofen for the safe and effective treatment of mild to moderate pain symptoms.
+Until more studies find support for benefits of NSAIDs for brain health and dementia, Advil (ibuprofen) is generally not recommended as a dementia treatment.
 See our article on dementia treatment for other options that may be more useful.

 - BBC.
 (2015, November 15).
 Health: The hangover that led to the discovery of ibuprofen.
 Retrieved from BBC.com: http://www.bbc.com/news/health-34798438